micans/pick/README.md

 Some uses of pick, especially involving computation, may require characters with special meaning either to the shell or to pick to be escaped.
 For the shell aspect this is usually possible simply by using single quotes.
-For pick the mechanism used is url-encoding, and this can equally be used for characters with special meaning to the shell.
+For pick the mechanism used is percent-encoding (more commonly known as url-encoding), and this can equally be used for characters with special meaning to the shell.

-A url-encoded character is written as a percent sign followed by two hexadecimal digits (a hexadecimal digit is one of `0123456789ABCDEF`), for example `%0A` for `<NEWLINE>`.
+A percent-encoded character is written as a percent sign followed by two hexadecimal digits (a hexadecimal digit is one of `0123456789ABCDEF`), for example `%0A` for `<NEWLINE>`.
 A list of useful cases (note that lower case versions of these are allowed too):